Uvalde, Texas: Name

 Uvalde was founded in 1853 as the town of Encina, but was renamed in 1856 as Uvalde.
 Its name is a misspelling of the Spanish governor Juan de Ugalde (Cádiz, Andalusia, 1729–1816).
+Ugalde is a name of Basque origin, meaning water-side or river.

 Pronunciations of the name of the town vary.
 One common pronunciation is the fully Anglicized version (/juːˈvældi/ yoo-VAL-dee).
 A fully Spanish version is also in common use, which is often approximated by English speakers as /uːˈvɑːldɛ/ oo-VAHL-deh.
 There are also pronunciations that combine the English and Spanish versions.
 The chosen pronunciation often shows how strong a person's connection with the Hispanic community is or general knowledge of its pronunciation.

 History

 Uvalde was founded by Reading Wood Black in 1853 as the town of Encina.
 In 1856, when the county was organized, the town was renamed Uvalde after Spanish governor Juan de Ugalde (Cádiz, Andalusia, 1729–1816) and was chosen as county seat.
 It is the southern limit of the Texas Hill Country and is part of South Texas.
 Uvalde is known for its production, dating back to the 1870s, of huajillo honey (also spelled guajillo), a mild, light-colored honey.

+In 1924, aviator Charles Lindbergh landed his Canadian-built version of the Curtiss JN Jenny biplane in the town square.
+He was misoriented and low on fuel.
+After refueling, he found he was unable to take off as he had landed.
+He maneuvered his aircraft onto a nearby street and attempted to take off.
+He hit an obstruction and struck a hardware store causing slight damage to both the building and his aircraft.
+He was able to leave after replacing the propeller.

+Robb Elementary shooting

-On May 24, 2022, 19 children and two adults were murdered during the Robb Elementary School shooting, while 18 other people survived.
+On May 24, 2022, 19 children and two adults were murdered, and 18 others were injured, in the Robb Elementary School shooting.
+It is the deadliest school shooting in Texas history, and the third deadliest school shooting in US history.

+Government

+Since January 2025, Hector Luevano has served as mayor of Uvalde.

 Geography

-Uvalde is located at the crossroads of U.S. Hwy 90 and U.S. Hwy 83.

-According to the United States Census Bureau, the city has a total area of 19.8 sqkm, all of it land.
+According to the United States Census Bureau, the city has a total area of 19.8 sqkm, all land.